 .................The Helicopter Police.

-But sadly the visit could not include a flight.
+But sadly the visit did not include a flight.

 And I stayed with friends from Herefordshire and tonight is scout night!